 When you’re planning to sign on for an NBN plan, you need to do your research first – you can’t just pick up a plan and be satisfied with it.
 You’ll need to find the plan that is right for you: right with price, right with perks and right with service.

 With this in mind – we bring to your attention TPG and Optus, two heavyweights in the internet world.
 While TPG usually dominates our NBN provider ratings when compared to Optus, take note of Optus’ quality perks and bundles.
-Every listing in this article includes a bundled phone as well, so if you’re looking for NBN with a phone, these two providers are perfect for you.
+Every listing in this article includes a bundled home phone plan as well, so if you’re looking for NBN with a phone line, these two providers are perfect for you.

 With that extra experience and budget though, comes extra costs – which might bring you to prefer TPG over Optus.
 We’ll be diving deep into both of what these providers have to offer when it comes to NBN plans.